Sam Rainsy: Early life and political career

 In March 2018, Kem Sokha's period of detention without trial was extended for six months, meaning that he will be in prison when the country's national parliamentary elections scheduled for July 2018 takes place.
 In the same month, Hun Sen rejected a proposal from Sam Rainsy for talks on a way of ending the crisis.

 In August 2019, Rainsy announced his intention to return to Cambodia on Independence Day on 9 November.
 The government confirmed that they would arrest him should he return on that date.
 The Cambodian government responded by threatening any airline that transported him to Cambodia with "serious consequences".
 The government of Thailand, from where he planned to travel to Cambodia by land, also denied him entry at the request of Cambodia.
 Rainsy was denied boarding on a Thai Airways flight from Paris to Bangkok, from where he planned to travel to Cambodia, on 7 November, despite having a valid ticket.
 He said he will find another way to return to his country.

 During the COVID-19 pandemic, Sam Rainsy advocated the introduction of immunity passports based on tests for antibodies as a way to restart the international economy.

-In October 2020, Rainsy and the CNRP denounced China's military expansionism which is reported to involve agreement to establish military bases in Cambodia following the demolition of a US-built facility at the Ream naval base.
+In October 2020, Rainsy and the CNRP denounced China's military expansionism which involved agreement to establish military bases in Cambodia following the demolition of a US-built facility at the Ream Naval Base.